-- F.8.3 Elected Members of Standing Committees Members of the Promotion and Tenure Committee (P&T) are elected by the faculty.
-Any member of the faculty who meets the criteria for membership may be elected to the P&T Committee, regardless of current or recent service on standing committees. - F.8.3.1 Procedures for Selecting Nominees for Elected Committee Positions At the beginning of the spring term, nominations for the various elected offices and committee membership will be solicited.
-Nominated faculty must accept nomination before their names are placed on the ballot.
-Nominations will run for five (5) business days.
-On the third business day of nominations, a sample ballot will be sent to the entire faculty indicating who has been nominated for each open position. - F.8.3.2 Procedures for Committee Elections Once nominations close, electronic ballots will be distributed to all voting-eligible faculty.
+- F.5 ORGANIZATION OF CAS STANDING COMMITTEES Standing committees are permanent, have responsibilities fixed by their written charges, have members elected from the CAS faculty and report to the CASFC. - F.5.1 Election to Committees The CAS representatives to the University Faculty Organization Committee (UFOC) are charged with CAS faculty organization.
+The duties of the CAS representatives on the UFOC include: - .1 Elect members of CAS standing committees according to the procedures outlined in this section of the faculty handbook. - .2 Elect CAS representatives on University standing committees (including the UFOC) according to the procedures outlined in Section 2.5 of the Faculty handbook. - .3 Appoint or elect CAS representatives on any advisory or ad hoc committees as specified in each committee's charge. - F.5.2 Elected Members of Standing Committees Members of the CAS Standing committees are elected by the CAS full-time instructional faculty.
+Any member of the faculty who meets the criteria for membership may be elected to a standing committee. - F.5.2.1 Procedures for Selecting Nominees for Elected Committee Positions Nominees for elected positions will be determined as described in §2.5.2. - F.5.2.2 Procedures for Committee Elections Once nominations close, electronic ballots will be distributed to all voting-eligible faculty members.
 Voting eligible faculty includes all persons holding academic rank (see sections 3.2-3.6.1).
 Faculty will have at least five business days after distribution to submit ballots or record their votes electronically.
 This will be done in a manner that assures anonymity and confidentiality.
 Faculty may only be candidates for one committee or office.
 Ballots shall solicit rankings of candidates by voters, with lower numbers indicating greater preference.
-Ties shall be permitted on individual ballots. - F.8.3.3 Procedures for Determining Winners of Committee Elections In order to be declared the winner of an election, a nominee must be the winner of a Condorcet method calculation.
+Ties shall be permitted on individual ballots. - F.5.2.3 Procedures for Determining Winners of Committee Elections In order to be declared the winner of an election, a nominee must be the winner of a Condorcet method calculation.
 If more than one position on a committee is being filled in an election, those positions shall be filled in order of Condorcet ranking.
-Election results are announced by early April. - F.8.3.4 Procedures for Other Elections Any other elections conducted will follow the procedures outlined in §F.8.3.1-F.8.3.3.
-Election results will be announced when final. - F.8.3.5 Procedure for Nominating and Electing External Member for Promotion and Tenure Committee At the beginning of every third spring term, the nominations for the external position (three-year term) on the Promotion and Tenure Committee will be solicited.
+Election results are announced by early April. - F.5.3.4 Procedures for Other Elections Any other elections conducted will follow the procedures outlined in §F.8.3.1-F.8.3.3.
+Election results will be announced when final. - F.5.3.5 Procedure for Nominating and Electing External Member for Promotion and Tenure Committee At the beginning of every third spring term, the nominations for the external position (three-year term) on the Promotion and Tenure Committee will be solicited.
 Nominees (1) may come from either the College of Education or the College of Business faculties, (2) may be nominated by any member of the University Faculty, any College, (3) must have attained the rank of Associate or above with tenure, and (4) must agree to the nomination.
 Once the Call for Nominations has closed, ballots will be distributed to all voting-eligible CAS faculty according to procedures outlined in §F.8.3.2.
 Run-off elections will be conducted according to the procedures outlined in §F.8.3.3.
 Any temporary replacement for an external member who is on sabbatical or leave will be elected according to the procedures outlined in §2.5.3 and §F.8.4.